ReChronoRain/website/en/index.md

       link: /en/Thank.html

 features:
-  - title: All-In-One
+  - title: All-in-one
     details: This module contains the features of many great modules
-  - title: Open Source
+  - title: Open source
     details: All code is open source on GitHub
   - title: Free
-    details: You can use it for personal use without any money
+    details: You can use it for personal use without paying anything
 ---